 AMBER Alert – What You Need to Know

 Have you seen the terrifying digital billboards on the highway?
 Have you heard the chilling reports on the news?
-Have you awoken to a jarring audible notification on your smartphone?
+Have you awoken to a jarring audible notification on your phone?
 These are AMBER Alerts.

-Today, I'm going to tell you everything you need to know about AMBER Alerts.
+In this post, I'm going to tell you everything you need to know about AMBER Alerts.

 From Tragedy to 868 Recoveries